pesarkhalekhdb/ML-Model-Showcase/README.md

 ## Contents

-The repository is structured as follows:
+ repository is structured as follows:

 - `models/`: This directory contains trained models that have been developed.
 Each model is stored in a separate subdirectory and includes the model weights, relevant files, and additional information.
 - `deployments/`: Here, you can find example code and instructions for deploying the models in various environments, such as local machines or cloud platforms.
 The subdirectories provide step-by-step guidance for setting up and running the models.